karel-brinda/samsift/README.rst

         samsift -i tests/test.bam -f 'POS<=10000'

-SAMsift internally uses the `PySam <http://pysam.readthedocs.io/>`_ library.
-The representation of the current alignment (class `pysam.AlignedSegment
+SAMsift internally uses the `PySam <http://pysam.readthedocs.io/>`_ library and the representation of the current alignment (an instance of the class `pysam.AlignedSegment
 <http://pysam.readthedocs.io/en/latest/api.html#pysam.AlignedSegment>`_) is
-available through the variable ``a``.
+available as a variable ``a``.
 Therefore, the previous example is equivalent to

 .. code-block:: bash

         samsift -i tests/test.bam -f 'a.reference_start+1<=10000'

-The ``a`` variable can be also used for modifying the alignment records.
+The ``a`` variable can also be used for modifying the alignment record.

 *Example* (removing the sequence and the bases from every record):